Best Wine Bars in Bend, OR

 Happy hour: Weekdays 12-5 and all day Wednesday - enjoy discounts on wine, beer, and snacks.

 Flights Wine Bar was designed to be an inviting space where you can unwind after a long day.
 We stopped in after a full work day, then hours of driving from Portland, and we found that it provides just that.
-This tucked away little wine bar on the west end of Bend is all about creating an intimate and cozy atmosphere, while still offering seriously good wines.
+This tucked-away little wine bar on the west end of Bend is all about creating an intimate and cozy atmosphere, while still offering seriously good wines.
 Choose between multiple flight options featuring reds, whites, Pacific NW, and international wines.
 Flights are curated with care and rotate monthly.
 This wine bar also doubles as a bottle shop.
 There aren’t corkage fees, although you save 10% on bottles to go.
 With a generous selection of glasses and half glasses available, there is room to explore before committing to a new bottle.

 Portello Wine Café

-Seating: Indoor and outdoor sidewalk/patio with heaters available.
+Seating: Indoor and outdoor sidewalk/patio

 Cost: $10-15 for glasses of wine.